 The very first performance of Phantom of the Opera was actually performed at the home of Lloyd Webber himself, in Sydmonton, England and the production that day was much different than the Phantom we know today.
 The actor playing the Phantom wore a full mask which made it difficult for audience members to hear him.
 This costume proved to be a problem.
 Tweaks were made on the show and the recognizable mask replaced the hinder someone and previews were ready to be performed.

-To date this Lloyd Webber musical is the longest running show on Broadway and it has no signs of stopping.
-Besides London and New York, Phantom of the Opera has been produced in theaters all over the world including Vienna, Tokyo, Hamburg, Mexico City, Budapest, Copenhagen, Madrid and Stockholm.
+To date, this Andrew Lloyd Webber musical is the longest running show on Broadway and it has no signs of stopping.
+Besides London and New York, Phantom of the Opera has been produced in theaters all over the world including Vienna, Tokyo, Hamburg, Mexico City, Budapest, Copenhagen, Madrid, and Stockholm.
 Also, a slew of amateur performances have been produced after the rights to do so were freed in 2013.

 In 1986 Phantom of the Opera won two Laurence Olivier Awards and two years later it won several Tony Awards including Best Musical.